ksator/arista-cloudvision-automation/README.md

   - Python with the module pyGNMI
   - gRPCurl
   - Postman
-- [GO](GO.md): How to install GO which is a requirement to install some tools
-  - gRPCurl
-  - gnmi
-- [OpenConfig](OpenConfig/): How to configure the devices to stream OpenConfig data to CVP
-- [Resource APIs](Resource%20APIs/): How to use resources API with
-  - cURL
-  - gRPCurl
-  - Postman
-  - Python with the module
-    - requests
-    - cvprac
-- [REST APIs](REST%20APIs/): How to use REST APIs with
-  - cURL
-  - Wget
-  - Postman
-  - Python with the module requests
 - [RESTCONF](RESTCONF/): How to use RESTCONF with
   - cURL
   - Python with the module requests
-- [Token based authentication](Token%20based%20authentication/): How to configure token based authentication which is a requirement in order to use CVP APIs
-- [YANG](YANG/): How to generate paths and trees from YANG modules with
-  - gNMIc
-  - Pyang

 # About the tools used in this repository